PagoPlus/numscriptex/guides/builder.md

 they all go under the same `send` scope.

 ### Example 3
-Nested percent type plus fixed, and with fixed inside nests
+Nested percent-type, plus fixed, and with fixed-type within nests
 ```elixir
 %{
   splits: [